Executive Coaching for Nonprofit Leaders & Fundraisers

 Executive directors and CEOs who are carrying too much alone.
 You’re managing programs, managing people, managing a board, and somehow also expected to be the primary fundraiser.
 Coaching gives you a strategic partner to help you prioritize, delegate, and lead without burning out.

 Board members who want to contribute to fundraising but dread it.
-Marc’s approach helps board members find a way to participate in the funding of their organization that feels natural, not forced.
-You won’t be turned into a salesperson.
-You’ll learn to connect donors with a mission you already believe in.
+If fundraising feels like begging, you’re not alone — and you’re not wrong to resist that version of it.
+Marc’s approach helps board members find a way to participate that feels like connecting people to a mission you already believe in, not selling something you’re embarrassed to ask for.

-“Over this year, with Marc’s guidance, I’ve led through major staffing transitions, reorganized our development team, and contributed to the best year-end fundraising we’ve ever had, $60,000 ahead of last year with 2.75 fewer people.
+“Over this year, with Marc’s guidance, I’ve led through major staffing transitions, reorganized our development team, and contributed to the best year-end fundraising we’ve ever had, $60,000 ahead of last year with a smaller team.
 What I appreciate most is that Marc holds a rare tension: he lets me be fully myself while also not letting me off the hook.”

 Dawn Cogan